proto-zero/budget-calculator/README.md

 - I was able to pass the state up from the cards to the outline, currently labeled Total Price.
 Soon, I want to create a total of all of the amounts and subtract that from the user budget in order to display the Remaining Budget.

+- By adding the new state from the item card to the remaining budget state I was able to find the sum of the selected items.
+Then, after pushing the user budget state up from the Budget component to the App and then back down to the outline component, I can subtract the total price from the budget to find the remaining budget.

 ## Outline
 - Ask the User for their budget
 - Save the budget in the state